njsmith/zs/doc/format.rst

   header, and then interpreted according to the rules below.

 * CRC-64-xz (``u64le``): CRC of the data in the block.
-This does not include the length field -- see diagram.
-Note that this is calculated directly on the raw disk representation of the block, compression and all.
+This does not include the length field, but does include the level field -- see diagram.
+Note that this is calculated directly on the compressed disk representation of the block, *not* the decompressed payload.

 Technically we don't need to store the length at the beginning of each block, because every block also has its length stored either in an